 Add additional enforcement patrols in the evening and overnight periods

-You are invited to review the on-street parking recommendations and discuss future land use needs with staff and consultants on:
+The public was invited to review the on-street parking recommendations and discuss future land use needs with staff and consultants on November 3, 2016.

 Phase 2 Study Area